 The fundamental principles of biology with an emphasis on humans.
 Topics include the foundations of the scientific method, cell cycle and reproduction, mechanisms of inheritance, body organization and systems with an emphasis on organ systems.
 This course is not recommended for biology majors.
-Antirequisite: Major credit cannot be obtained for BIOL 1113/BIOL 1123 and BIOL 1813/BIOL 1823 or BIOL 1853/BIOL 1863.
+Antirequisite(s): Major credit can be obtained for only one of BIOL 1113/BIOL 1123 and BIOL 1813/BIOL 1823 or BIOL 1853/BIOL 1863.
 However, students who have taken BIOL 1813/BIOL 1823 or BIOL 1853/BIOL 1863 and are subsequently transferring to the biology major may use either BIOL 1813/BIOL 1823 or BIOL 1853/BIOL 1863 as science electives.